perticascatalin/HiddenDimensions/ProjectProposal.md

 |![Sample 3](https://raw.githubusercontent.com/perticascatalin/HiddenDimensions/master/documentation/SRSCmulti/multi_3.png "Sample 3")| 2 large red squares, 3 triangles on top|
 |![Sample 4](https://raw.githubusercontent.com/perticascatalin/HiddenDimensions/master/documentation/SRSCmulti/multi_4.png "Sample 4")| 2 circles, 2 squares and 5 triangles|

+**Primary Goal**: Test RNN for textual description of scenes.

+**Secondary Goal**: Use attentional RNN to visualize the parts of the image the model looks at in order to generate a certain word in the description.

 ### Synthetic Webpages